Imre Földi: Later life and recognition

 After his retirement, Földi remained loyal to Tatabánya, his only club during his active career, and took a coaching position.
 His daughter Csilla Földi became a European champion in weightlifting.

 Földi's achievements were recognized already during his career, as he was awarded the Silver Badge of the Order of Labour, an order in the Communist Hungary in 1962 and 1964.
 In 1972, the year he became Olympic champion, he was given the Golden Badge of the Order of Labour.
 In 1993 he was inducted to the International Weightlifting Federation Hall of Fame.

 In the same year he was awarded the Middle Cross of the Order of Merit of the Republic of Hungary, just to receive the Officer's Cross of the same decoration a year later.

 In 2000 he was voted Weightlifter of the Century in Hungary, and in 2005 he earned the same recognition of the International Weightlifting Federation as well.
 In 2003 he became honorary citizen of Tatabánya, and since 2009 the local sports hall also bears his name.
 In 2013, the Imre Földi Sports Scholarship was created in order to support Tatabánya-based top athletes.

-On 31 January 2007, following the death of Ferenc Puskás, Földi was elected a Sportsperson of the Nation (A Nemzet Sportolója), a special honor, that can have only 12 people at a time, is awarded for those of Hungarian sportspeople over 60, who produced outstanding achievements during their active career and played a key role in the domestic sports after their retirement as well.
+On 31 January 2007, following the death of Ferenc Puskás, Földi was elected a Sportsperson of the Nation (A Nemzet Sportolója), which is a special Hungarian honor that can only be held by 12 people at one time.
+It is awarded for those of Hungarian sportspeople over 60, who have produced outstanding achievements during their active career and played a key role in the domestic sports after their retirement as well.